ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

    AutoTune flight mode responds in the same way as raising or lowering a ch7/ch8 aux switch high assigned the AutoTune function.
 -  Yaw axis is also autotuned
--  :ref:`AUTOTUNE_AXES <AUTOTUNE_AXES>` allows control of which axis are to be tuned (useful if the vehicle's battery life is not long enough to complete all 3-axis).
-"1" = tune roll, "2" = tune pitch, "4" = tune yaw.
-Add these numbers together to tune multiple axis in a single session (i.e. "7" = tune all axis)
--  :ref:`AUTOTUNE_AGGR <AUTOTUNE_AGGR>` : Should be in the range of 0.05 to 0.10.
-Controls the
-   threshold for D-term bounce back and P-term overshoot.
-This affects the tuning noise immunity (a higher value is more tolerant to flex in the frame or other disturbances that could trick the tuning algorithm).
-High values also leads to a tune that rejects external disturbances better.
-Lower values result in a tune that is more responsive to pilot input.
 -  Upon a succesful tune these additional values are saved:

    -  roll and pitch axis rate feed-forward is enabled